genomescale/assessing-mcmc-convergence/README.md

 five parameters, This is not surprising as convergence gets harder to achieve with more dimensions, illustrating the difficulty faced by developers of very highly dimensional phylogenetic methods.

+## Final note

+Left as an exercise for the reader is to consider what this means for the validity of using the maximum *a posteriori* sample, maximum likelihood results... or indeed any point estimate.